 Chapter 5: Initiation into Sannyasa

-The tradition is that a week or sometimes even a day before the initiation, the Brahmacharin is asked to observe a fast.
+The tradition is that a week before, a few days before or sometimes even a day before the initiation, the Brahmacharin is asked to observe a fast.
 The day prior to the day of initiation would be a day of fast, and the night prior to the day of initiation would be one of vigil.
 He would not eat and he would not sleep that day.
 Those who are ill and physically not ready may not be able to observe this rule to its letter, but that is what is prescribed.
-At least the minimum possible discipline that would be expected of a candidate for Sannyasa is fast for at least one day and vigil for one night, chanting the Gayatri Mantra or his Ishta Mantra.
+The minimum possible discipline that would be expected of a candidate for Sannyasa is fast for at least one day and vigil for one night, chanting the Gayatri Mantra or his ishta mantra.
 The tradition of Brahmins receiving one type of initiation and those other than Brahmins receiving another type of initiation still continues.
 It has not completely gone.
 Though bifurcation according to caste is not so much these days, the spiritual aspect of it still continues.
-For example, Gayatri Mantra japa is the special mantra of Brahmanas, Kshatriyas and Vaishyas.
+For example, Gayatri mantra japa is the special mantra of Brahmanas, Kshatriyas and Vaishyas.
 Nowadays, Gurus do not insist on that mantra.
-They say, "Do your Ishta Mantra.
-Whatever be your deity, your God, your concept of the Supreme Being, do japa of the mantra of that deity throughout the night of vigil."
-Generally, the Gayatri Mantra is not given to women.
+They say, “Do your ishta mantra.
+Whatever be your deity, your God, your concept of the Supreme Being, do japa of the mantra of that deity throughout the night of vigil.”
+Generally, the Gayatri mantra is not given to women.
 In certain cases it may be permitted, but normally it is not advised for women.
-They do their Ishta Mantra.
+They do their ishta mantra.

 After the penultimate bath, subsequent to the atma shraddha, they are asked to sit before a holy fire—before a sacred fire which is installed very ritualistically with the chant of mantras relevant to the occasion.
 In India, we have a concept of what is known as yajna.
 Yajna means sacrifice.
 We may say that in one sense the whole Hindu culture is based on the concept of yajna.
 If you understand what yajna is, you have understood the whole of Hinduism.
 It has such a vast meaning and many implications, though it literally means sacrifice.